-Child Find Record Review Item Regulation 34 CFR 300 or OAC 3301-51 Record Review Question Compliant Evidence Potential Source(s) of Documentation CF-8 300.306 (c) [Procedures for determining eligibility and educational need] Does the ETR contain specific implications for instruction?
-YES The ETR clearly describes the implications for specially designed instruction and, if applicable, related services based on implications for instruction synthesized from Part 1s.
-PR-06 ETR - Parts 1 and 2 NO There is no description of the implications for instruction; OR The implications description is generic in nature and does not address the individualized needs of this child; OR The ETR does not address implications for instruction described in Part 1s or that information is omitted from Part 2s without explanation.
+Child Find Record Review Item Regulation 34 CFR 300 or OAC 3301-51 Record Review Question Compliant Evidence Potential Source(s) of Documentation CF-8 300.306 (c) [Procedures for determining eligibility and educational need] instruction?
+YES The ETR clearly describes the implications for specially designed instruction and, if applicable, related services based on implications for instruction synthesized from all Part 1s of the ETR. • PR-06 ETR - Parts 1 and 2 NO There is no description of the implications for instruction; OR The implications description is generic in nature and does not address the individualized needs of this child; OR The ETR does not address implications for instruction described in Part 1s, or that information is omitted from Part 2 without explanation.
 NA The parent and the educational agency agreed that a reevaluation is not necessary; OR This ETR substantiates the decision that the child no longer qualifies as a child with a disability under IDEA.